Chisnet/smartload/README.md

 throttle - Throttles how often the loading functions can be triggered, handy if you notice problems on JavaScript heavy pages.

+repeatable - If defining both load and unload events, whether or not the actions repeat

+The delay and threshold can also be specified individually for loading and unloading:

+load_threshold
+load_delay
+unload_threshold
+unload_delay

 These options can be set globally for all smartload instances, like so:

 ```html